 Widespread and abundant in the northern half of Europe and western Asia, scarcer towards northeastern Asia.

-Breeds throughout the British Isles, Scandinavia and northern Russia south to central and south-east France, Switzerland and Austria, northern parts of Hungary and Romania and to about 50°N in Ukraine and Russia.
+Breeds throughout the British Isles, Scandinavia and northern Russia south to central and south-east France, Switzerland and Austria, northern parts of Hungary and Romania, and east between about 50°N and 68°N across Russia.

 Open deciduous woodland, bushy areas, parks and gardens.
 Also in mixed forest and young conifer plantations, hedgerows and shelterbelts.
 On passage occurs in all types of habitat with trees and bushes.